Making your own fresh homemade pesto couldn’t be more simple. Here I’ll show you exactly how to make basil pesto in the tastiest way possible!

 A much discussed topic, I’m personally slightly more on the chilled side of things, if it’s not growing legs and smells okay jobs a good’n.
 However for best practice place in a tightly sealed jar with a layer of oil on top of the pesto.
 Every time you use the pesto top up the oil to help from oxidising.
 This will last at least a week, if not longer.
 You can also freeze pesto, they go quite neatly in ice trays to pop out when you need them.
 If you are freezing I recommend adding the cheese afterwards, the taste of it will change if it’s frozen.

 Either way, use your senses.
-Check the smell, if there’s any mold and if it’s changed dramatically changed colour.
+Check the smell, if there’s any mould and if it’s changed dramatically changed colour.
 Then taste test.

 Alrighty!
 Let’s crack on with the recipe shall we?
 Let me know your fav pesto recipes, would love to hear them!